danitcodes/danitcodes/README.md

 ## 👯 Community Engagement

+### Volunteering

+- Ongoing community content proofreading and resume reviews for [Virtual Coffee](virtualcoffee.io)
+- RubyConf Nov 2022 Volunteer

 ### 📝 Blogs

+- Getting Better at Recognizing your Accomplishments as a Junior Developer (and Beyond), 2022 on [dev.to]()
 - Getting Better at PRs and Code Reviews as a Junior Developer, 2022 on [Dev.to](https://dev.to/danitcodes/getting-better-at-prs-and-code-reviews-as-a-junior-developer-1i9a)
 - Code School Survival Tract, 2021; included in [Epicodus](https://www.epicodus.com/) Code School's [curriculum](https://www.learnhowtoprogram.com/introduction-to-programming/getting-started-at-epicodus/making-the-most-of-code-school) and on [Medium](https://danitcodes.medium.com/code-school-survival-tract-9930cab2f9a8)
 - NSBE Pro-PDX Gets its First Interns, 2021 on [NSBE Pro-PDX](https://www.nsbepropdx.org/post/nsbe-pro-pdx-gets-its-first-interns)